What Is the Noble Eightfold Path? (And How to Actually Practice It)

 Third is the cognition of the Four Noble Truths.
 Suffering is real, the cause of suffering can be found, suffering can be ceased, and the path to cease suffering exists.
 These four truths constitute the framework of the entire Dharma.
 Right View is having a clear understanding and firm faith in these four truths.

-Right View is not acquired all at once; it requires a process of hearing, thinking, and practicing.
+Right View isn't acquired all at once; it requires a process of hearing, thinking, and practicing.
 First is hearing the true Dharma to establish correct concepts; then is rational thinking to turn the Dharma heard into one's own understanding; finally is actual practice to verify and deepen these understandings in life.

 Right Thought: The Direction of Mind